ethersphere/bee-docs/docs/installation/connectivity.md

 Bee will use UPNP to determine your public IP, which is required for various internal processes.

-In addition to this, a request will be sent to your router to ask it to forward a random one of it's ports, which are exposed directly to the internet, to the Bee p2p port (usually `1634`) which your computer is exposing only to the private network.
+In addition to this, a request will be sent to your router to ask it to forward a random one of its ports, which are exposed directly to the internet, to the Bee p2p port (usually `1634`) which your computer is exposing only to the private network.
 Doing this creates a tunnel through which other Bee's may connect to your computer safely.

 If you start your Bee node in a private network with UPNP available, the output of the addresses endpoint of your debug API will look something like this: